Chevrolet Corvette (C1): Design and engineering

 The design and engineering team headed by Earl included body engineer Vincent Kaptur, Sr., draftsman Carl Peebles, clay modeler Bill Bloch, Tony Balthasar, and engineer Robert McLean, who laid out the unique chassis design.
 They utilized off-the-shelf mechanical components to keep costs down.
-The new car used the chassis and suspension design from the 1949 through 1954 Chevrolet passenger vehicles.
+The new car used the chassis and suspension design from 1949 through 1954 Chevrolet passenger vehicles.
 The drivetrain and passenger compartment were moved rearward to achieve a 53/47 front-to-rear weight distribution.
 It had a 102 in wheelbase.
 The engine was a 235 CID inline six engine that was similar to the 235 engine that powered all other Chevrolet car models, but with a higher-compression ratio, three Carter side-draft carburetors, mechanical lifters, and a higher-lift camshaft.
 Output was rated at 150 hp.
 A two-speed Powerglide automatic had to be used because no manual transmission was available to Chevrolet that could handle 150 HP.
 The 0–60 mph acceleration time was 11.5 seconds.

 Three body variants were created.
 The roadster was built as the Corvette, the Corvair fastback variant never went into production, and the two-door Nomad station wagon was eventually built as the Chevrolet Nomad.